tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 ## CryptPad Online (Diagrams)

-[CryptPad](https://cryptpad.org/) is a collaborative editor framework supporting end-to-end encryption..
+[CryptPad](https://cryptpad.org/) is a collaborative editor framework supporting end-to-end encryption.

 In openDesk, CryptPad is for editing diagrams.net documents.